• Home

 Note: To crochet a gauge swatch, chain 29 and repeat rows 1-5 of the pattern 4 times.

 Crochet 284 chains or any other multiple of 3 plus 2 and work the rows horizontally.
-For this shawl, you will use single crochet stitches on back loop and front loop.
+For this crochet wrap, you will use single crochet stitches on the back and front loops.

 Then, you will add mesh stitches with chain 3 in every 6 rows.
 This is a 6 row repeat pattern, and it is very easy to follow.
 Keep scrolling for the pattern instructions.